shyampurk/bluemix-parking-meter/README.md

 Refer [Build & Install](BUILD.md) Steps

-## Application Server Hosting
+## APPLICATION SERVER HOSTING

 For hosting the Parking management Server on IBM Bluemix, follow the steps as given below

 1. Signup to create your trial [IBM Bluemix account](https://developer.ibm.com/bluemix/#gettingstarted).

 3. Follow the [Bluemix Documentation](https://www.ng.bluemix.net/docs/) to create your bluemix container

 4. Install the [PubNub service](https://www.pubnub.com/blog/2015-09-09-getting-started-pubnub-ibm-bluemix/) and attach it to your comtainer.